 Carney’s innovations as governor of Canada’s central bank included a promise in 2009 to keep the benchmark interest rate low for 15 months as long as the inflation outlook didn’t change, a measure followed by the Federal Reserve.
 His surprise hiring by Chancellor of the Exchequer George Osborne this week makes him the first foreigner to run the Bank of England.
 Bean agreed to extend his own term for a year to assist the handover.

 Carney “is somebody who ticks all the boxes,” and his appointment is “a bit of a coup,” Bean, 59, said.
-As an ex- employee of Goldman Sachs Inc. (GS) “he’s very familiar with financial markets, and he was based in the City while working for Goldman so he knows the City well.”
+As an ex- employee of Goldman Sachs Inc. (GS:US) “he’s very familiar with financial markets, and he was based in the City while working for Goldman so he knows the City well.”

 Carney, 47, beat contenders including Bank of England Deputy Governor Paul Tucker, whose three-decade career at the institution marked him out as the leading candidate.
 He will be the first outsider to hold the post of governor since 1983.